CAR RENTAL

 Compare Rental Companies

 Research reputable agencies operating in San José and Liberia airports.
-Compare total pricing—not just the advertised daily rate.

 - Many of the International brands like Enterprise/National/Alamo are frequently recommended as safe bets for reliability and fewer surprises.